STD/AIDS Research Training Fellowship Program

 that the virus spreads to many tissues rapidly.
 The overall goal of the laboratory is to compare findings from the SIV/monkey

 models to what is occurring in HIV infected humans.

-Stamatatos, Leo, PhD Training Faculty
+Stamatatos, Leonidas, PhD Training Faculty

 Research aims to develop a safe, effective HIV vaccine and to investigate how HIV infection leads to AIDS.
 Of interest are